100 Incredible Bora Bora Facts → Is Bora Bora a Country? Discover This Island in French Polynesia

 The sharks in Bora Bora are not dangerous and attacks on humans are rare.
 Following the 2012 total protection law of sharks, banning shark fishing and the commercialisation of shark products, the numbers have flourished.

 The most common types of sharks found here are the blacktip reef sharks and Lemon sharks.

 Bora Bora is home to over 500 different species of marine wildlife

 There are no mammals that are native to Bora Bora due to its volcanic past.
-You will, however find a handful of non-native species the island due to human involvement.
+You will however, find a handful of non-native species across the island due to human involvement.

 Flowers signify one’s relationship status in Bora Bora